leportella/hydeout/community.md

 ---

 <h2>What's happening right now?</h2>
-<p> Now I am part of the boards of directos of the Associação Python Brasil (Python Brazil Association) as Director of Marketing and Public Relations.</p>
+<p> Now I am part of the boards of directos of the Associação Python Brasil (Python Brazil Association) as Director of Marketing and Public Relations.
+I also have a Podcast called Pizza de Dados along with two friends.</p>

 <h2> Talks and Workshops</h2>